Azure-Samples/azure-cosmosdb-java-pagination/README.md

 ---
 page_type: sample
 languages:
-- csharp
+- java
 products:
-- dotnet
+- CosmosDB Document
-description: "Add 150 character max description"
-urlFragment: "update-this-to-unique-url-stub"
+description: "This Java reference sample shows how to CosmosDB Pagination can be achieved with ContinuationToken"

 ---

 # Official Microsoft Sample